NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/02_cmake.md

 write a Hello World program in C++ and save it as `hello.cpp` at the top level of the lab repository (the same folder which holds the CML).

-Next we're going to tell `cmake` we would like to build a program, using the following two lines of code.
+Next, we're going to tell `cmake` we would like to build a program, using the following two lines of code.
 You can remove your `message()` command from the CML and replace it with: